Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/253_Meeting_Rooms_II.md

 ```
 # Solution

+> A greedy algorithm is an algorithmic paradigm that follows the problem solving __heuristic__ of making the locally optimal choice at each stage with the hope of finding a __global optimum__.
+In many problems, a greedy strategy does not in general produce an optimal solution, but nonetheless a greedy heuristic may yield locally optimal solutions that approximate a global optimal solution in a reasonable time.

 If you look at these events in a time line one after another (like stream data), then this solution is a greedy solution.

 The heap stores all conflicting events, which must be resolved by independent rooms.
 The heap's head is the event that has earliest end/finish time.
 All other events collide with each other mutually in the heap.